nasa-jpl/react-stellar/README.md

 ## What is Stellar?

 Stellar is design system for operations tools that enables developers and designers to make use of battle-tested components and focus their efforts on the unique aspects of their applications.
 Included in this design system are code components, design files and assets, and guidelines for use.
-Please refer to the Figma file [here](https://www.figma.com/file/a696svN2S7YNlZRYAkeLob/Stellar-Design-System?type=design&node-id=0%3A1&t=hcGqixx7MZ4qSgbd-1) for more documentation about the Stellar design system.

 ## Component Usage and Demos